magic-script/system-icons/README.md

 info Linking assets to android project success Assets have been successfully linked to your project
 ```
-All system-icons files are copied into desired location and linked into the platform specific code.
+All lumin-system-icons files are copied into desired location and linked into the platform specific code.